Holiday nightmare: German family have car, luggage and passports stolen then spot woman selling their clothes

 A German family's New Zealand holiday took a nasty twist when their car, belongings and passports were stolen only for them to later come across a woman allegedly selling their clothes out of the back of her car.

-While Elke and the two younger boys were here for a few weeks, Robin, 19, had purchased the car to use over a longer five-month stay.
+Schwarz and her two younger boys were in New Zealand for a few weeks, but Robin, 19, had bought the car to use over a five-month stay.

-Robin said a man who was also in the car park offered to help and called Wilson on their behalf.
+Robin said a man who was also in the carpark called Wilson on their behalf.

 "He talked with them and then said to us, 'the Wilson employee said that he can't help'."